pkanGitHub/Trip-Reservation-System/README.md

 - **User Select** - Admin login or Reserve a seat<br>
      - **Admin login** - User will be prompted to enter correct Admin login information (username and password)
        - The admin user screen will print the current seating chart and current total ticket sales
+       - Admin credentials located in `password.txt`
      - **Reservations** - User will be prompted to enter First and Last name, seat row, and seat number
        - The typical user seeking to reserve a seat will also be presented with an updated seating chart and a form to enter reservation information.